Remove User from a Group Using “gpasswd” Command in 3 Steps

 In Linux, groups are a way to control access and share resources where different groups enjoy different privileges.
 An administrator can remove a user from a group for different reasons as changing job responsibilities, security concerns etc. The gpasswd command is a powerful tool to add or remove a user and manage group passwords.
 In this article, I will show you how to remove a user from a group using the gpasswd command in Ubuntu.

-Distro Used Throughout the Tutorial: Ubuntu 22.04.1 LTSProcess flow chart to remove a user from a group using the gpasswd command
+Process flow chart to remove user from a group using “gpasswd” Command:Process flow chart to remove a user from a group using the gpasswd command

 3 Steps to Remove a User from a Group using the gpasswd Command

 In my Ubuntu, there is a user by the name of “walid” and he is in a group named “mygroup”.
-Now I will remove user “walid” from the “mygroup” group using the gpasswd by the following three steps.
+Now I will remove user walid from the mygroup group using the gpasswd by the following three steps:

 Step 01: View Current Groups in Ubuntu

 In the beginning, I will check the current groups of the user “walid”.
+To do so, follow the steps:

-➊ Launch an Ubuntu Terminal by pressing CTRL+ALT+T.
+1. Launch an Ubuntu Terminal by pressing CTRL+ALT+T.

-➋ Insert the following command:
+2. Insert the following command:

 groups walid